 On the other hand, cloud computing allows us to use cutting-edge technology while only paying for the time and energy we consume!
 Big data also aids in the creation of cloud apps.
 Without big data, cloud-based applications would be much fewer in number since there would be no real need for them.
 Take note that cloud-based applications often collect Big Data as well!

 To summarize, cloud computing services have grown in popularity as a result of big data.
-Similarly, we acquire Big Data only because we have services capable of collecting and interpreting it, often in seconds.
+Similarly, we acquire big data consulting only because we have services capable of collecting and interpreting it, often in seconds.
 Both are a perfect match since neither would exist without the other!

 More modern components of the cloud infrastructure’s conventional “software as a service” model, such as artificial intelligence, may help businesses get insights from their extensive data.
 Businesses may use this technology at a low cost with a well-designed system, leaving competitors who refuse to embrace it in the dust.